Plants native to Evanston

 Dive into Chicagoland's diverse ecosystems with engaging, expert-led talks on nature.
 This journey is about marveling at nature and understanding our changing environment and actions we can take to enhance our urban environment and our own health, enjoyment and place in it.

 Each presentation shares a piece of this story.
 Explore topics from our nighttime skies to the challenges faced by urban wildlife.
-From tales of butterflies and dragonflies to insights into the future of disease management (especially mosquitoes) amid climate change.
+From tales of butterflies and dragonflies to insights into the future of disease management (such as ticks) amid climate change.
 Secure your spot now!

 Upcoming Presentations